mhrosas/mhrosas.github.io/CAenSevilla.md

   > the symmetric and the linear general group, and its
   >  connection to FI-modules.

+- Luis Calvo Sánchez
+  > Luis wrote his senior and master thesis on our group.
+He is interested in the higher dimensional version of the
+  >  Combinatorial Laplacian, and is currently writing up the results of his investigation.

+- Pablo Puerto
+  > Pablo wrote his senior thesis focusing in some bijections related to tree records.
+  > His results appear in our preprint [The genesis sequence, tree records and endofunctions](https://arxiv.org/abs/2601.07938)
+  > Next year, he will be starting is Master Leiden as part of [ALGANT](https://algant.eu/)

 <H2> Antiguos Estudiantes y estudiantes visitantes:</H2>